ronheywood/PiTrac/Documentation/PiTrac Start-Up Documentation.md

    9. As soon as the Pi 1 script starts sending pulses to the Camera 2 (as well as pulses to the LED strobe array), the Camera 2 program that is running should take a picture.
 Of course, the resulting picture is likely to be pretty dark if you have the IR filter on it.
    10. Finally, return the triggering to internal on the Pi 2:
        1. $PITRAC\_ROOT/CameraTools/setCameraTriggerInternal.sh
-6. Full System Startup
+8. Full System Startup
    1. To run PiTrac, just start the runCam1.sh on Pi 1 and runCam2.sh on Pi 2\.
 At least the Pi 2 executable should be run with \=info or hight (e.g., warning).
 Setting the Pi 2 executable at DEBUG or TRACE may slow the system down so much that it will not reliably take the images quickly enough to catch the flight of the golf ball.
    2. Generally start the Pi 2 executable first to ensure it’s ready to take strobed images as soon as the Pi 1 system comes up.
+   3. For problems, please see the still-under-construction troubleshooting guide here.